 Identifying the product risk

-The BVOPDM and BVOPM offices collaborate and work together in defining product risk items.
+The BVOPDM and BVOPM offices collaborate on defining product risk items.

 Major product risk topics are presented in the Business Value-Oriented Product Management section of this guide.